bryanapperson/blog/content/blog/configure-nginx-hhvm-for-wp-making-wordpress-fly.md

 +++
-title = "Configure Nginx/HHVM for WP - Making WordPress Fly" date = "2020-02-17 20:40:54"
-publishdate = "2014-09-27 08:02:29"
+title = "Configure Nginx/HHVM for WP - Making WordPress Fly" description = "How to configure nginx and HHVM for use with wordpress on Ubuntu 14.04 LTS." date = "2020-02-17 20:40:54" publishdate = "2014-09-27 08:02:29"
 tags = ['nginx', 'wordpress', 'hhvm']